Using the AV Equipment at the Lectern, that we have available for use within our Centrally Timetabled Teaching Rooms

 Essentially it should be seen as the next generation of interactive whiteboard with annotation, media capabilities and a software suite deployed upon it.

-A Document Camera is a modern-day replacement for transparency overhead projectors.
+A Document Camera or visualiser is a modern-day replacement for transparency overhead projectors.

 Where you used to have to create plastic or acetate transparencies to project a document in class, now a document camera allows you to project documents, and anything else digitally on screen.